|

 cassette got in the hands of One Way Records on the east coast and they

 asked if they could put it out.
-This time we held out for 4 bus fares and
+This time we held out for 4 bus fares

-and that led to them putting out Garage Sale.
+we had and that led to them putting out Garage Sale.
 That was sort of a

 collection of odds and ends.
-I should mention that the other big event to
+I should mention that the other big event

-Paleophonic.
+CD Paleophonic.

 I think Basement Tapes was a spark but really it was recording the album